-The advisory list identifies workers who conduct a range of operations and services that are typically essential to continued critical infrastructure viability, including staffing operations centers, maintaining and repairing critical infrastructure, operating call centers, working construction, and performing operational functions, among others.
-It also includes workers who support crucial supply chains and enable functions for critical infrastructure.
-The industries they support represent, but are not limited to, medical and healthcare, telecommunications, information technology systems, defense, food and agriculture, transportation and logistics, energy, water and wastewater, law enforcement, and public works

-State, local, tribal, and territorial governments are responsible for implementing and executing response activities, including decisions about access and reentry, in their communities, while the Federal Government is in a supporting role.
-Officials should use their own judgment in issuing implementation directives and guidance.
-Similarly, while adhering to relevant public health guidance, critical infrastructure owners and operators are expected to use their own judgement on issues of the prioritization of business processes and workforce allocation to best ensure continuity of the essential goods and services they support.
-All decisions should appropriately balance public safety, the health and safety of the workforce, and the continued delivery of essential critical infrastructure services and functions.
-While this advisory list is meant to help public officials and employers identify essential work functions, it allows for the reality that some workers engaged in activity determined to be essential may be unable to perform those functions because of health-related concerns.
+The list identifies workers who conduct a range of operations and services that may be essential to continued critical infrastructure operations, including staffing operations centers, maintaining and repairing critical infrastructure, operating public safety call centers, working construction, and performing operational functions, among others.
+It includes workers who support crucial supply chains and enable cyber and physical security functions for critical infrastructure.
+The industries that essential workers support represent, but are not limited to, medical and healthcare, telecommunications, information technology systems, defense, food and agriculture, transportation and logistics, energy, water and wastewater, and law enforcement.
+State, local, tribal, and territorial governments are responsible for designing, implementing and executing response activities in their communities, while the Federal Government remains in a supporting role.
+Officials should use their own judgment in making decisions regarding resource allocation and other public health measures.
+While adhering to relevant public health guidance, critical infrastructure owners and operators are expected to use their own judgment on issues of the prioritization of business processes and workforce allocation to best ensure worker safety and the continuity of the essential goods and services.
+Decisions should appropriately balance public safety, the health and safety of the workforce, and the continued delivery of essential critical infrastructure functions.

-CISA will continue to work with our partners in the critical infrastructure community to update this advisory list if necessary as the Nation's response to COVID-19 evolves.
+CISA will continue to work with our partners in the critical infrastructure community to update this advisory list, if necessary, as the Nation's response to COVID-19 evolves.